EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 * **pycaret.ts**
 * **darts**
 * **auto ts**
-It is interesting to install these libraries via pip and do a review of pros and cons of their use in this porblem
+It is interesting to install these libraries via pip and do a review of pros and cons of their use in this problem

 #### 2. Deploying the web app to cloud host
 We will showcase how to use a free render account to deploy this github account to a cloud host.

+#### 3. Add brief theory explanations
+It is important to give context for some technical aspects, mainly :
+* Brief reminder of how a neural network works and how to improve the results
+* What are different losses(MAE, ) and when to use them